swift-foundations/swift-pdf/Sources/HtmlToPdf/Documentation.docc/PerformanceGuide.md

 HtmlToPdf achieves **1,939 PDFs/sec** peak throughput—faster than most commercial solutions.
 This guide explains how, and shows you how to tune performance for your workload.

 **You'll learn:**
-1. The counter-intuitive discoveries (memory efficiency paradox, 3x CPU count)
+1. The counter-intuitive discoveries (memory efficiency paradox, concurrency optimization)
 2. When to use which pagination mode
 3. How to tune concurrency for your hardware
 4. When adaptive optimization helps